Understanding and knowing how it can help with screening and treatment planning.

-The results of genetic testing is often more informative if it can begin in a family member with a previous or current cancer diagnosis.
+The results of genetic testing are often more informative if they begin with a family member with a previous or current cancer diagnosis.

-If a person in the family has already been found to have an inherited cancer
+If a person in the family has already been found to have inherited cancer,

 Genetic Testing & Counseling

-If I’ve already been diagnosed with a certain type of cancer, can genetic testing help predict whether the cancer comes back?
+- If I’ve already been diagnosed with a certain type of cancer, can genetic testing help predict whether the cancer will come back?

-If I get genetic testing now, do I need to get tested again in future?
+- If I get genetic testing now, do I need to get tested again in the future?

-Will the counseling include risks that the mutation may have to my fertility?
+- Will the counseling include risks that the mutation may have for my fertility?